hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/prework---student-instructor.md

 4. ETA:
 5. Pictures (if necessary):
 ```
+- [ ] use the saved reply in a comment at the bottom of this issue to give us an update on your progress.
+See [GitHub tutorial: using saved replies](https://docs.github.com/en/get-started/writing-on-github/working-with-saved-replies/using-saved-replies)
 - [ ] add the ready for product label
 - [ ] move the issue into the Questions/Review column on the project board